kbgassaway/DADA/final.md

 ![7](7.JPG)
 <br><br>

-By hand, I wrote all the folders and then each file name or names, which are numbered 1 through 36, that reside in eachfolder.
+By hand, I wrote all the folders and then each file name or names, which are numbered 1 through 36, that reside in each folder.
 After a few minutes of reviewing, I noticed that none of the file names/numbers repeat.
 I realized this must be a code using Base64.
 I transcribed the code using the character from the folder in order of the file numbers starting with 1.

 ![8](8.JPG)
 <br><br>